 Leaves are pinnately compound with 8-15 pairs of unstalked leaflets, each entire, lance shaped and tipped with a sharp bristle.
 The leaf has a pair of awl shaped stipules at the base of its stalk and on the stalk is a small gland, either sessile or with a very short stalk.
 Leaves are sensitive to daylight and fold the leaflets toward each other with darkness.

 Flowers occur from the leaf axils, not terminal stems, sometimes 2 to 4 together, on long slender stalks, quite showy, up to 1 1/2 inches wide with 5 bright yellow petals that are about equal size.
 Three to four however have red at the base.
 With the petals spreading open, unlike the typical pea family flower, the reproductive parts are visible.
 There are ten stamens of unequal length with purple anthers on 6, yellow on 4.
 The style is greenish-white.
-Beneath the petals are 5 green linear sepals.
+Beneath the petals are 5 green linear sepals from a very short calyx.

 Seed: Fertile flowers mature into a flat straight pod that is green and slightly hairy, turning dark brown and smooth at maturity at which time they split with a twisting action which can fling the seeds away from the plant.
 Seeds are heavy for such a small plant - about 250 to the ounce.
 They require at least 10 days of cold stratification for germination plus scarification and a legume inoculum helps.
 Otherwise plant in the fall without any treatment and let nature do the work.